 EDESSA

-Edessa (formerly called Vodena or City of Waters) was a city of Macedonia, seat of the municipality of Edessa and the capital of the Pella Regional Unit in the Region of Central Macedonia.
-The city is famous for its waterfalls and is located on the ancient Egnatia Road.
+Edessa (formerly also called Vodena or City of Waters) is a city in Macedonia, the seat of the municipality of Edessa and the capital of the Pella Regional Unit in the Region of Central Macedonia.
+The city is famous for its waterfalls and is located on the ancient Egnatia Odos.

-The 14th century Byzantine church is located in Varoshi district.
-It is a timbered basilica with fine frescoes and hagiographies from the period 1375-1389 and some from the 17th century.
+The Byzantine church of the 14th century is located in the Varosi district.
+It is a wooden-roofed basilica with beautiful frescoes and hagiographies from the period 1375-1389 and some others from the 17th century.

-The Pozar Baths are 35 km away from Edessa.
-The area has been known since ancient times for the healing effect of its waters originating in the mountain viscera and having a constant temperature of 37 degrees Celsius.
+Loutra Pozar are 35 km from Edessa.
+The area has been known since ancient times for the healing effect of its waters that spring from the bowels of the mountain and have a constant temperature of 37 degrees Celsius.

-Contact us and let us help you make the most of your visit.
+Contact us and let us help you get the most out of your visit.

 City Map